ael-maalem/abdennacerelmaalem.github.io/_posts/2020-07-05-spring-bean-scopes-and-autowiring.md

  1. **Singleton**:

-    Each time we ask for an istance of that bean from the application context , its returning the same bean for us .
+    Each time we ask for an istance of that bean from the application context , it's returning the same bean for us .

     `AppConfig.class`: